OZTaekOppa/FastaHandler/README.md

 ## STABLE (version 0.0.XXX)
 Release date: January 2024
-**PoreQC** comprises two key features (basecalling and quality control) and four interactive steps with open-source programs (See LICENSE).
+**FASTAhandler** is a standalone Python application with 14 modules for manipulating FASTA files via interactive steps with open-source programs (See LICENSE).

 ## INSTALLATION
-Please download the program from [this link](https://github.com/OZTaekOppa/PoreQC) !!!
+Please download the program from [this link](https://github.com/OZTaekOppa/FASTAhandler) !!!
 Please note, that programs and dependencies can also be installed via Bioconda.
-For any other issues, we highly encourage users to use the [Issues](https://github.com/OZTaekOppa/PoreQC/issues).
+For any other issues, we highly encourage users to use the [Issues](https://github.com/OZTaekOppa/FASTAhandler/issues).

     ~~~
     Create the virtual environment